What is a South Africa e-Visa?

 South Africa e-Visa Eligible Countries

-The South African e-Visa (South Africa tourist visa) is about to be released as a trial, and more eligible countries will be announced by the South African Government in the next months.
-For the moment, it has only been announced that from November the electronic visa will be piloted for Kenyan citizens who travel to the airports of Lanseria or OR Tambo.
+The South African e-Visa (South Africa tourist visa) has already been launched as a trial and will soon become fully functional.
+More eligible countries will be announced by the South African Government in the next months.
+For the moment, it has only been announced that electronic visa is currently being piloted for Kenyan citizens who travel to the airports of Lanseria or OR Tambo.
 Up-to-date information regarding the Online visa for South Africa will be published on this website as soon as it becomes available.